So, what are your plans during your stay in Paros? If Paros island hopping isn’t one of them, think again!

 Glyfa beach is a great option, if you want to just kick back and relax at a quiet beach.
 This is one of the most beautiful beaches in Antiparos!
 It has golden sand and crystal clear waters, while it’s also organized with sunbeds, umbrellas and a windsurfing school (!).

 Psaraliki beaches (I & II) are two very easily accessed organised sandy beaches.
 Thanks to their close distance to Paros, waves don’t have enough space to develop.
 This is what makes these beaches the ideal choice for families with little kids!

 Soros beach is the biggest and one of the most popular beaches in Antiparos!
 It’s a clean sandy beach with umbrellas and seabeds, perfect for a long day at the beach.The best part though, is that at Soros beach you can find traditional taverns, serving the most delicious local delicacies.

 So, what does all this mean?

-That you should make the right call and hop on a ferry to Paros as soon as possible!
+That you should make the right call and book your stay in Paros as soon as possible!
 Island hopping from Paros to the most beautiful Cycladic islands is as easy as it can get!